daydy225/fullstack-hy2022/part2/phonebook/README.md

 ## step 7

-Save the numbers that are added to the phonebook to the json-server backend
+Save the numbers that are added to the phonebook to the json-server backend.

+## step 8

+Extract the code that handles the communication with the backend into its own module.